Michalis Konstantinou

 Michalis Konstantinou (Μιχάλης Κωνσταντίνου; born 19 February 1978) is a Cypriot former professional footballer who played as a striker.
-He played for the Cyprus national football team, and he is the all-time leading scorer with 32 goals in 85 appearances.
+He played for the Cyprus national football team, and he is the all-time leading scorer with 32 goals in 78 appearances.

 He also played for Iraklis, Panathinaikos and Olympiacos in Greece.

 Club career

 Early

 Born in Paralimni, he got his start in professional football playing for hometown side Enosis Neon Paralimni, for whom he scored 17 goals in 25 games in the 1996/97 season and became top goal scorer of Cypriot Championship.

-Iraklis Thessaloniki
+Iraklis

-Picked up by Iraklis Thessaloniki in Greece in 1997, his four seasons produced a total of 61 goals in 119 appearances as he also played in the UEFA Cup.
+He was signed by Iraklis in 1997.
+In his four seasons he scored a total of 61 goals in 119 appearances and he also played in the UEFA Cup.

 Panathinaikos

-In 2001, in a deal which took three Panathinaikos players to Iraklis, Konstantinou transferred to Panathinaikos for €15 million.
-It was a successful purchase, but many believed that the young Cypriot striker was worth less than the expenditure of €15 million made by Panathinaikos – the highest figure ever paid for a player in the Greek Superleague.
+In 2001, in a deal which took three Panathinaikos players to Iraklis, Konstantinou transferred to Panathinaikos for €8 million.
+It was a successful purchase, but many believed that the young Cypriot striker was worth less than the expenditure of €8million made by Panathinaikos – the highest figure ever paid for a player in the Greek Superleague.
 With Panathinaikos, he had the opportunity to play in the Champions League, earning praise for his performances in attack.
 There he found with the Portuguese players Paulo Sousa and later Robert Jarni, taking Panathinakos a long way in the competition.
-He scored a beautiful 45m goal in the Nou Camp return in the quarter-final against Barcelona in the Champions 2001/02.
+He scored a beautiful 45m goal in the Camp Nou return in the quarter-final against Barcelona in the 2001–02 Champions League.
 Panathinaikos seemed to ensure its marking the semi-finals, as they were needed 3 goals to go to the Spaniards.
 Barça, however, came back and won 3–1, qualifying for the semi-finals.

-In 2004/05 he had 15 goals.
+In 2004–05 he had 15 goals.
 Konstantinou scored against the champions in a 1–0 home win, at the end of the season Konstantinou did not renew with Panathinaikos, because he stated that he was going to continue his footballing career in a league of higher value to gain better experience.

 That summer though, he was not signed by a club overseas and was signed by Olympiacos.